cheat/cheat/doc/cheat.1.md

 Cheatpaths
 ----------
 **cheat** reads its cheatsheets from "cheatpaths", which are the directories in which cheatsheets are stored.
-Cheatpaths may be configured in _conf.yaml_, and viewed via **cheat -d**.
+Cheatpaths may be configured in _conf.yml_, and viewed via **cheat -d**.

 For detailed instructions on how to configure cheatpaths, please refer to the